giv-lab/givr/docs/source/index.rst

 and Dr. Przemyslaw Prusinkiewicz for use in CPSC 587 - Computer Animation at the University of Calgary.

 Computer graphics programs are incredibly rewarding.
-You get immediate feedback about your program when you run it and the results are enjoyable to watch and can be shown to your friends and family.
-Modern Computer Graphics programming environments, however, are complicated.
+Not only do you get immediate feedback about your program when you run it, the results are enjoyable to watch and can be shown to your friends and family.
+However, modern Computer Graphics programming environments are complicated.
 They are designed to allow for maximum flexibility and performance and leave you to do much of the verification yourself.
 It is very easy to make a program that compiles, runs and produces no output on the screen.